Sheppey (play): Outline of the plot

-"There was a merchant in Baghdad who sent his servant to market to buy provisions and in a little while the servant came back, white and trembling, and said, Master, just now when I was in the marketplace I was jostled by a woman in the crowd and when I turned I saw it was Death that jostled me.
+There was a merchant in Baghdad who sent his servant to market to buy provisions and in a little while the servant came back, white and trembling, and said, Master, just now when I was in the marketplace I was jostled by a woman in the crowd and when I turned I saw it was Death that jostled me.
 She looked at me and made a threatening gesture; now, lend me your horse, and I will ride away from this city and avoid my fate.
 I will go to Samarra and there Death will not find me.
 The merchant lent him his horse, and the servant mounted it, and he dug his spurs in its flanks and as fast as the horse could gallop he went.
 Then the merchant went down to the market-place and he saw me standing in the crowd and he came to me and said, Why did you make a threatening gesture to my servant when you saw him this morning?
 That was not a threatening gesture, I said, it was only a start of surprise.
-I was astonished to see him in Baghdad, for I had an appointment with him tonight in Samarra."
+I was astonished to see him in Baghdad, for I had an appointment with him tonight in Samarra.

 Influence of the play on other writers

 John O'Hara was prompted by Maugham's Sheppey inclusion of the scene with Death to title his influential book Appointment in Samarra.
-He directly acknowledges Maugham in the foreword to the 1952 edition of his book.
+He directly acknowledges Maugham in the foreword to the 1953 edition of his book.

 Jeffrey Archer in his book To Cut a Long Story Short includes the Maugham version word for word.
 His preface to the book directly credits John O'Hara and Somerset Maugham as the source for this version, although he is aware that the story is much older, deriving from ancient Middle Eastern sources.

 At one point in Peter Bogdanovich's 1968 film Targets, Boris Karloff's character recites Maugham's version of the story almost word for word (describing Death in the third person, but including the same details of the servant's flight).

 A modified version of the story is told in "The Six Thatchers" (2017), the first episode of the fourth series of the British television programme Sherlock.
 The servant is absent from the tale; it is instead the merchant who has the nighttime appointment with Death in Samarra after being startled to see Death that morning in the Baghdad market.

+The story was the inspiration for a thought experiment from Allan Gibbard and William Harper's influential paper "Counterfactuals and Two Kinds of Expected Utility".
+The thought experiment has come to be known as "Death in Damascus".
+In Gibbard and Harper's retelling, the cities are changed from Baghdad and Samarra to Aleppo and Damascus.